-The City of College Park has taken major steps to address budget shortfall over the past two fiscal years.
-This was accomplished while maintaining the services provided to the residents of College Park.
-Major actions taken over the past fiscal years were:
+The City of College Park has taken major steps to execute continued efficiencies in operations in municipal services during the past three fiscal years.
+This was accomplished while maintaining the service levels consistent with the expectations of residents in our community.
+Direction to this effort included: